kadygithub/CNN_Mnist_tensorflew/README.md

  #### Randomly 50% of the neurons were selected and set their weights to zero for the forward and backward passes i.e. for one epoch.

 ![Alt text](https://github.com/kadygithub/CNN_Mnist_tensorflew/blob/master/data/40.png "Dropout rate :60%")
- #### Randomly 60% of the neurons were selected and set their weights to zero for the forward and backward passes i.e. for one epoch.
+ Randomly 60% of the neurons were selected and set their weights to zero for the forward and backward passes i.e. for one epoch.

- considering the above figures, it seems 40% dropout avoid overfitting while preserve high performance.
+considering the above figures, it seems 50% dropout avoid overfitting while preserve high performance and stable convergence.

 ### Optimal number of iterations (epochs)